palewire/first-python-notebook/docs/prerequisites/cli.rst

 Windows
 *******

 On Windows the command-line interface is called the "command prompt."
-It is a perfectly fine piece of software, but to ease your experience with Python you are asked to install the `cygwin <https://www.cygwin.com/>`_ alternative.
+It is a perfectly fine piece of software, but to ease your experience with Python you should install `cygwin <https://www.cygwin.com/>`_, a free alternative.
 Here's how:

 .. youtube:: nQQSmmY9KMk